 Radiology Physics 300

 I’m not big into must-haves, but if you have iOS, this is about as close as I’ll get.
 It’s got more than a few flaws, but RP300 is a fantastic resource for the kind of physics you’ll see on the Core.
-Reviewed at length here.
+The developer abandoned this app and it’s no longer available.

 Why bother?
 There is a high-yield Huda summary floating around that’s also popular, but frankly, the focus of Huda contains too much non-practical material to be necessary in the modern era.
 A safe skip.